NHS-digital-website/hippo/migrator/README.md

 idea is to create a file for parent folders before generating files for content to go into these folders.
 The [import script] then reads the files in the same order to ensure that folders are created before the files.

-NOTE: at the moment of writing, the import script actually ignores the folder files and creates folder structure from paths embedded in 'document' JSON files.
-This will likely be addressed later as the folders generated that way do not have a 'user friendly' names.

 ## Importing
-Having logged into CMS as an administrator, navigate to `Admin > Updater Editor` and click `Registry > EximImport` script.
-In parameters section, set `targetBaseFolderPath` to point to the directory containing the impoort JSON files;
+Having logged into CMS as an administrator, navigate to `Admin > Updater Editor` and click `Registry > MigratorImporterScript` script.
+In parameters section, set `sourceBaseFolderPath` to point to the directory containing the import JSON files.
-note that, by default, the script is configured to look under temp directory resolved via `${java.io.tmpdir}` which does not necessarily point to the `/tmp` so it's often better to provide full path in here.

-Given that we want to import the items one by one, set `Batch Size` to `1`.
+Keep `Batch Size`  set to `1` to ensure that folder files are correctly processed; the reason is that EXIM appears to only commit changes between individual batches and if parent and child folders are created in the same batch, the parent cannot be found when the child is being created.
+Keeping batch size set to `1` ensures that changes from each import file are committed before the next file is processed.

 Click `Execute` and watch the log.